Michaela Melián

 Illness as Metaphor, Kunsthaus and Kampnagel, Hamburg

-Lichtwark revisited, Kunsthalle Hamburg
+Lichtwark revisited, Hamburger Kunsthalle

 Yesterday the city of tomorrow, Urbane Künste Ruhr, Kunstmuseum Mülheim an der Ruhr